Fitch says CBN swapped $12 billion between Nigerian banks in 2022

 it stated.

-According to the statement, the CBN's most recent release of consolidated financial records to the end of 2022 revealed that the net reserve position might not be as strong as we had anticipated.
+According to the statement, the CBN's most recent release of consolidated financial records to the end of 2022 revealed that the net reserve position might not be as strong as it had anticipated.

 The agency said considerable liabilities, boosted Nigeria's reserve transparency but hinted that significant gaps persisted.
 On this note, it said it may be impossible to make a trustworthy evaluation of the net reserve situation.